Koszul duality in exact categories: Introduction

 Before precisely outlining our results let us first review some of the extensive history of Koszul duality.
-Vallette's work on cooperadic Koszul duality \cite{vallette2014homotopy} generalises previous work of Hinich \cite{hinich2001dg} which interprets duality between Lie algebras and cocommutative coalgebras in terms of formal stacks.
+Vallette's work on duality \cite{vallette2014homotopy} generalises previous work of Hinich \cite{hinich2001dg} which interprets duality between Lie algebras and cocommutative coalgebras in terms of formal stacks.
 This in turn generalises results from the seminal work of Quillen \cite{quillen1969rational} on rational homotopy theory.
 Getzler and Jones \cite{getzler1994operads} have also done crucial work on Koszul duality.
-Motivated by studying differential forms on interated loops spaces they in particular study duality for $E_{n}$-algebras.
+Motivated by studying differential forms on iterated loops spaces they in particular study duality for $E_{n}$-algebras.
 In the process of establishing chiral Koszul duality, Francis and Gaitsgory \cite{francis2012chiral} prove a general Koszul duality result in the context of pro-nilpotent $(\infty,1)$-categories.
-An operadic version of Koszul duality has been established by Ginzburg and Kapranov \cite{ginzburg1994koszul}.
-There is also a curved operadic version due to Hirsh and Milles \cite{hirsh2012curved}.
+A version of Koszul duality for operads has been established by Ginzburg and Kapranov \cite{ginzburg1994koszul}.
+There is also a version for curved operads due to Hirsh and Milles \cite{hirsh2012curved}.
 Ching and Harper have recently proved a spectral version of Koszul duality \cite{ching2015derived}.
-The relationship between Koszul duality and deformation theory has also been extensively studied by Kontsevich and Soibelman in \cite{kontsevich2000deformations} and \cite{kontsevich2003deformation}, as well as by Lurie \cite{DAGX} and Hennion \cite{hennion2015tangent}.
+The relationship between Koszul duality and deformation theory has also been extensively studied by Kontsevich and Soibelman in \cite{kontsevich2000deformations} and \cite{kontsevich2003deformation}, as well as by Lurie \cite{lurie2011derived} and Hennion \cite{hennion2015tangent}.
+In \cite{MR4398644}, following previous work of the same author in \cite{MR2723021}, Positselski considers non-homogeneous Koszul duality over a general non-commutative base ring.
+Recent work of Roca I Lucio \cite{https://doi.org/10.48550/arxiv.2209.09833} discusses Koszul duality for \textit{absolute algebras} (in some sense adically-completed, or `pro-nilpotent' algebras) in the case of vector spaces over a field of characeristic zero.
+We expect the results therein also hold in more general exact categories.